bryangw1/repository/NDA/Source.md

 3.0.sec=Notwithstanding the above, {Recipient} will not have liability to {Discloser} with regard to any {Confidential Information} that the {Recipient} can prove:

-3.1.sec=(a)	was in the public domain at the time it was disclosed or has entered the public domain through no fault of {Recipient};
+3.1.sec=was in the public domain at the time it was disclosed or has entered the public domain through no fault of {Recipient};

-3.2.sec=(b)	was known to {Recipient}, without restriction, at the time of disclosure, as demonstrated by files in existence at the time of disclosure;
+3.2.sec=was known to {Recipient}, without restriction, at the time of disclosure, as demonstrated by files in existence at the time of disclosure;

-3.3.sec=(c)	was independently developed by {Recipient} without any use of the {Confidential Information}, as demonstrated by files created at the time of such independent development;
+3.3.sec=was independently developed by {Recipient} without any use of the {Confidential Information}, as demonstrated by files created at the time of such independent development;

-3.4.sec=(d)	is disclosed generally to third parties by {Discloser} without restrictions similar to those contained in this {Agreement};
+3.4.sec=is disclosed generally to third parties by {Discloser} without restrictions similar to those contained in this {Agreement};

-3.5.sec=(e)	becomes known to {Recipient}, without restriction, from a source other than {Discloser} without breach of this {Agreement} by {Recipient} and otherwise not in violation of {Discloser}’s rights;
+3.5.sec=becomes known to {Recipient}, without restriction, from a source other than {Discloser} without breach of this {Agreement} by {Recipient} and otherwise not in violation of {Discloser}’s rights;

-3.6.sec=(f)	is disclosed with the prior written approval of {Discloser}; or
+3.6.sec=is disclosed with the prior written approval of {Discloser}; or

-3.7.sec=(g)	is disclosed pursuant to the order or requirement of a court, administrative agency, or other governmental body; provided, however, that {Recipient} will provide prompt notice of such court order or requirement to {Discloser} to enable {Discloser} to seek a protective order or otherwise prevent or restrict such disclosure.
+3.7.sec=is disclosed pursuant to the order or requirement of a court, administrative agency, or other governmental body; provided, however, that {Recipient} will provide prompt notice of such court order or requirement to {Discloser} to enable {Discloser} to seek a protective order or otherwise prevent or restrict such disclosure.

 3.=[Z/ol-a/s7]